1952 Mount Gannett C-124 crash: Discovery of remains

 On June 9, 2012, the crew of an Alaska Army National Guard helicopter on a training mission noticed a large yellow survival raft on the surface of the Colony Glacier above Inner Lake George.
 The site was nearly 14 miles from the 1952 crash location.
 The National Guard sent a team on foot to examine the site and they retrieved items that were identified as being from the crashed C-124.
 On June 13, 2012, Deputy Chief Rick Stone, J-2 Intelligence Directorate at the Joint POW/MIA Accounting Command, was assigned to investigate the wreckage.

 On June 28, 2012, the US military announced the discovery of the wreckage.

+Recovery operations

+After the discovery of the crash wreckage, Operation Colony Glacier was established for the recovery of remains and personal effects.

-The recovery operation was then taken over by the Joint POW/MIA Accounting Command, whose primary role is to search for US military personnel missing overseas.
+The initial recovery operation taken over by the Joint POW/MIA Accounting Command, whose primary role is to search for US military personnel missing overseas.
 On June 18, 2014, after two seasons of operations on the glacier, the Department of Defense announced that the remains of 17 of the victims had been identified and would be returned to their families for burial.
-By 2019, the Department of Defense had increased the number of sets of remains identified to 40.
+By 2019, the Department of Defense had increased the number of sets of remains identified to 40.At the conclusion of the 2022 effort, ten years after recovery efforts began, remains of 41 service members had been retrieved and identified.

+This operation has continued on an annual basis, led by Alaskan Command.
+The annual effort occurs during a small time window each summer.

+After the 10th anniversary of the discovery, in 2022, remains of 41 persons had been recovered and identified.
+As of June 2025, that number is 49.